Azure/azure-sdk-for-js/sdk/developersigning/azure-developer-signing-rest/README.md

 Set the values of the client ID, tenant ID, and client secret of the AAD application as environment variables:
 AZURE_CLIENT_ID, AZURE_TENANT_ID, AZURE_CLIENT_SECRET

+## Key concepts

+### REST Client

+This client is one of our REST clients.
+We highly recommend you read how to use a REST client [here](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md).

+# Developer Signing Concepts

+This library interacts with the Azure Developer Signing service using two principal concepts, these are:

+- `Trusted Signing Accounts` – A Signing Account is the logical container holding certificate profiles and identity validations and is considered a Azure Developer Signing resource.
+- `Certificate Profile` – A Certificate Profile is the template with the information that is used in the issued certificates.
+It is a sub-resource to a Code Signing Account resource.
+- `Identity Validation` - An Identity Validation resource is the identity of the legal business or individual.
+This information will be in the Subject Name of the certificates and therefore is a pre-requisite resource to be able to create a Certificate Profile.

 ## Troubleshooting